jeron-diovis/vite-split-config/README.md

 The only difference is that it always returns a function – so that Vite will feed it with its [env params](https://vitejs.dev/config/#conditional-config), which then will be passed to every chunk.

+### `mergeConfigs`

+**`function mergeConfigs(a: Vite.UserConfig, b: Vite.UserConfig): Vite.UserConfig`**

+Function used internally to recursively merge chunks together.
+Exported just in case, if you want to do something custom.

 ## Hints

 ### merging strategy